Juniper/terraform-provider-mist/docs/resources/site_setting.md

 Optional:

-- `additional_vlan_ids` (List of String) List or Comma separated list of additional VLAN IDs (on the LAN side or from other WLANs) should we be forwarding bonjour queries/responses
+- `additional_vlan_ids` (List of String) VLAN IDs included in addition to the default VLAN set for AP synthetic tests

 <a id="nestedatt--auto_upgrade"></a>